gatherworkshops/arduino/_courses/taster/motor.md

       ## What We Are Making

-      Change the colour of a light by turning a dial.
+      A motor which will spin based on a speed reading from a soft touch pad.

 ##########